SoOoOoOoOooo…..I’ve decided to quit keto.

 WTF was going on?
 Before I knew it I would spike into the 300 zone after eating a measly 10g carbs THAT.I.BOLUSED.FOR..
 I had more than doubled my insulin needs despite eating less than 20g carbs per day.

-I went down the usual list of culprits (changing pumps, doing MDI injections, changed insulin, got even more aggressive with my ratios), but nothing seemed to work.
+I went down the usual list of culprits (changing my pump, doing MDI injections, changed insulin vials, and I got even more aggressive with my ratios), but nothing seemed to work.
+I blamed it on post partum hormones, breastfeeding hormones, and the fact that I was likely experiencing a little bit of diabetes burn out.
+I figured it was a phase and it would pass… but after 1.5 years nothing was getting better.

 Carb Sensitivity on Keto